mirror-shades/doxa/docs/tetras.md

 const result :: Call is apiCall()

-if not result.valid then log(result) // if the result is false or both it is logged if result.valid then serveData(result) // if the result is true or both it is served
+if not result.valid then log(result) // if the result is not valid or ambigous it is logged if result.valid then serveData(result) // if the result is valid or ambigous it is served
-// if neither, the conditionals do not trigger and the result is ignored
+// if no data the conditionals do not trigger and the result falls through
 ```